 Daytrana Uses

-In the case of Daytrana, uses of the medication include the treatment of attention deficit hyperactivity disorder (ADHD) in children.
-The medicine, which is licensed to treat children six years old and older, has not been approved for use in teenagers or adults.
-However, it may be used off-label to treat adults and teenagers with ADHD.
+In the case of Daytrana, uses of the medication include the treatment of attention deficit hyperactivity disorder (ADHD) in children and adolescents.
+The medicine, which is licensed to treat children six years old and older, has not been approved for use in adults.
+However, it may be used off-label to treat adults with ADHD.
 Other examples of off-label Daytrana uses include weight loss and the treatment of narcolepsy.

 Daytrana™ (methylphenidate patch) is a prescription medicine that has been licensed to treat attention deficit hyperactivity disorder (ADHD).